nishita-kadian/GG-Assignment/README.md

 # Endpoints

 You can test url endpoints at `http://ec2-3-109-1-60.ap-south-1.compute.amazonaws.com/docs#/`
+<span style="color:red">Note: The provided csv dataset has already been uploaded.
+Please refrain from uploading the same file again.
+You can test the upload event with another file if you want.</span>.

 > Processing or other types of error will return HTTP status code 500.